-Use the moon on the night of January 8, 2014 to find three stars of the constellation Aries the Ram.
-Then, when the moon moves away, use those three stars to find an elusive galaxy – M74 – also known as the Phantom galaxy.
+Tonight and tomorrow – January 25 and 26, 2015 – use the moon to find three stars outlining the head of the constellation Aries the Ram (Hamal, Sheratan and Mesartim).
+Then, when the moon moves out of the evening sky in the second week of February 2015, use these three stars to find an elusive galaxy – Messier 74 – also known as the Phantom galaxy.

-As seen from the North America this evening, the waxing gibbous moon shines at the border of the constellations Pisces the Fishes and Aries the Ram.
+These next few evenings, the waxing crescent moon passes to the south of the Phantom galaxy and the contellation Aries the Ram.
 You may need to block out the moon (and/or use binoculars) to see the three stars that depict the head of Aries the Ram.

-In their order of brightness, these stars are Hamal, Sheratan and Mesartim.
-The star Eta Piscium in Pisces may be especially hard to see tonight because of the moonlit glare, but this star is fairly easy to pick out on a dark, moonless night.
+In their order of brightness, the three stars of Aries are Hamal, Sheratan and Mesartim.
+The star Eta Piscium in Pisces may be hard to see because of the moonlit glare, but this star is fairly easy to pick out on a dark, moonless night.
+For the mainland United States, the half-lit first quarter moon occurs on the evening of January 26, at precisely 11:48 pm EST, 10:48 p.m.
+CST, 9:48 p.m.
+MST or 8:48 p.m.
+PST.
+By Universal Time, the first quarter moon happens on January 27, at 4:48 UTC.

 Sky chart of the constellation Aries the Ram